ISSEP 2025

 University of Trier, Campus 1

 Campus 1 is situated in the Tarforst district, nestled on a hill in the eastern part of Trier.
-It's easily accessible by public transport within a few minutes.
+It's easily accessible by public transport from the city center.
 The campus comprises numerous buildings housing various faculties, offering a diverse range of lecture halls and classrooms in different sizes.
-However, you don't need to worry about getting lost, as we will primarily be based in the "A"-building throughout the program.
+However, you don't need to worry about getting lost, as we will primarily be based in the "A/B"-building throughout the program.

 For more information about the public transport, click here.

-The campus has also excellent parking possibilities for a lot of cars.
-They are free of charge.
+The campus has also excellent parking possibilities that are free of charge.

 Trier: Germany's oldest city